 Canada is not among the leading OECD nations for broadband penetration, though operator investments both in fixed-line and mobile technologies are addressing shortfalls.
 Government policy has encouraged widespread broadband availability, particularly in rural and regional areas, resulting in 95% of Canadians being able to access broadband.
 Cable still leads DSL in terms of subscriber numbers, with networks upgraded with DOCSIS 3.0 technology igniting cable subscriber growth as services of up to 200Mb’s become more widely available.
 Fibre deployments are also gaining momentum.
 Prominent WiMAX network deployments include those of Barrett Xplore and Shaw Communications, which has abandoned plans for a cellular network in favour of WiMAX/WiFi.
 The regulator has also upgraded the targets for basic broadband to be 5Mb/s downloads by the end of 2015.
 This should lead to a period of sustained development in the Canadian regional broadband sector.
 This report provided updated statistics, analysis and forecasts on the Canadian fixed-line and mobile broadband sector, providing statistical overviews and an analysis on operator strategies.

-Bell acquires Quebec’s Astral Media for C$3.38 billion; SaskTel invests in Northern Fibre Expansion project, migrates customers to VoIP; Shaw Communications begins extending its WiFi network; Eastlink launches 200Mb/s service; Rogers Communications discontinues WiMAX service; regulator’s 20112market data update; telcos’ operating and financial data to Q1 2013; market developments to May 2013.
+Ontario Broadband Project developments; Bell acquires Quebec’s Astral Media for C$3.38 billion; MTS sells Allstream unit; SaskTel invests in Northern Fibre Expansion project, migrates customers to VoIP; SaskTel closes the Saskatchewan!
+Connected wireless internet network; Shaw Communications begins extending its WiFi network; Eastlink launches 200Mb/s service; OneGigabit launches in Vancouver; community fibre updates; Videotron launches subscription VoD service; Rogers Communications discontinues WiMAX service; regulator’s 2012 market data update; telcos’ operating and financial data to Q2 2013; market developments to October 2013.

 Companies covered in this report include: